JiachenLiu-Atmos/JiachenLiu-Atmos.github.io/_pages/about.md

 I was born and raised in Guangzhou, a mega city in South China.
 I earned my bachelor's degree from the School of Atmospheric Sciences at Sun Yat-sen University, where I first researched the effects of doubling CO2 on Earth's temperature structure using a simple one-dimensional climate model.
 Subsequently, I started to pursue my PhD at Peking University in 2021, shifting my research focus from Earth to more general Earth-like terrestrial planets.
 My work involved using climate models of varying complexity to study the habitability of these planets.

 Starting this February, I have been a visiting PhD student at MPIA, where I changed my research focus to a temperate mini-Neptune, K2-18b.
-I am investigating the chemistry and dynamics of this planet using both 1D and 3D forward modellings.
+I am investigating the chemistry and dynamics of this planet using both 1D and 3D forward models.

 Updates